 - Security operations

 Preparing for the CISSP

-Here at Cloud Academy, we have put together a new Learning Path to include the entire CISSP track, covering all eight domains and all control points within each domain.
+Here at Cloud Academy, we a webinar and a new Learning Path that includes the entire CISSP track, covering all eight domains and all control points within each domain.

 To lead you through all of this content, we have cybersecurity veteran, Ross Leo, an ISC2 Certified Instructor.
 Ross has been an Information Security professional for over 36 years where he has worked with organizations such as IBM, Computer Sciences Corporation, and NASA where he was the Director of Security Engineering and Chief Security Architect for Mission Control at the Johnson Space Center.
 Upon attaining his CISSP license in 1997, Mr. Leo joined ISC2 as Chairman of the Curriculum Development Committee, and served in this role until 2004 where he formulated and directed the effort that produced what became and remains the standard curriculum used to train CISSP candidates worldwide.